 What to do: Get your bearings on the free park shuttle around Yosemite Valley — home to famous sights like the Half Dome, El Capitan and Yosemite Falls; hopping on and off as you please.
 Set aside a half day to hike the Mist Trail alongside majestic Vernal Falls, climbing 600 granite steps to the top.
 (Pack a waterproof poncho!)
 Tube the whitewater with Zephyr Whitewater.

-Where to stay: The charming mountain town of Mammoth Lakes makes a great home base.
-Check out the highly-rated Juniper Springs Resort or The Village Lodge for rates as low as $150/night.
+Where to stay: The charming mountain town of Mammoth Lakes makes a great home base, or check out the highly-rated Juniper Springs Resort or The Village Lodge.
 Both properties have a pool!

 More info: TravelYosemite.com